 RigoHR Policy Document

-RigoHR Privacy Notice
+RigoHR Privacy Policy

-Last updated: 15 March, 2025
+Last updated: 24 Nov, 2025

 This RigoHR User Privacy Policy ( “Privacy Policy”) describes how RigoHR (collectively “RigoHR”, “we”, “us”, and/or “our”) collects and processes your personal information for our own purposes when you interact with RigoHR and our websites, services, content, and any related software, mobile applications, and other applications (collectively, “Services”).

-1. What does this notice cover?
+1. What does this policy cover?

-This notice describes how we process personal data.
+This policy describes how we process personal data.
 When we say “personal data” we mean information that relates to you, and from which you can be identified.
 Personal data includes your name, email, address, telephone number, bank account details, payment information, support queries, community comments and so on.

-2. What this notice doesn’t cover
+2. What this policy doesn’t cover

-This notice doesn’t apply to personal data that our subscribers (people who create and pay for subscriptions to our services) or their invited users (people other than subscribers who have been invited to use our services by a subscriber) enter into our services about their employees or other third parties.
+This policy doesn’t apply to personal data related to the subscriber’s employees or any data they enter into our services about their employees or other third parties.
 In those cases, our subscribers control that personal data and we process it only as a service provider (or “processor”) on their behalf.
-If you’re not a subscriber and have questions about this type of personal data, contact the subscriber that controls it.
+We do not share the personal data of employees with anyone.

 3. Personal data we collect and how we get it